Lungo local tour Expert Local Guides

 On some Ethiopia tours we use the services of specially chosen lungo local guides who really know their subject.
 In addition to providing detailed relevant background information, they can also help you connect to the local way of life and culture of a destination.

 Lungo local tour Ethiopia always ready to organise your holiday together with all team members.
 If you are coming with the big group or individual please consider the following hint to organize a perfect trip.

-Trip advisor to organise the tour to Ethiopia
+Lonely planet book to organise the tour to Ethiopia

 Travel tours generally involve a group of people who travel together, providing a shared experience and companionship.
 Tours can be professionally organized or they can be as simple as a group of friends taking a trip together.
 To organize a tour, it is important to plan in advance, take into consideration your audience and pay attention to details.